 In the last 20 years, the malware was evolving.
-Despite better modern cyber defenses and anti-viruses, there are programs that can spread even faster than ILOVEYOU, causing even greater damage.
+Despite better modern cyber defenses and anti-viruses, some programs can spread even faster than ILOVEYOU, causing even greater damage.

 We are likely to see a lot of attacks utilizing botnets.
 They will be more automated and more complex.
 Many are likely to resemble WannaCry, attacking in multiple stages.